tonytw1/osm-jigsaw/README.md

 Attempt to build closed shapes from the filtered entities.

-Relations may be composed multiple ways and sub relations which will need to be resolved.
+Relations may be composed of multiple ways and sub relations which will need to be resolved.
-A single relation might represent multiple areas (ie. a group of islands).
+A single relation could represent multiple areas (ie. a group of islands).

 Ways within a relation might not always be in sequential order.
-Ways within an area's outline may be pointing in different directions.
+Ways within an relation outline may be pointing in different directions.
 A certain amount of trail and error might be needed.

 Output the resolved areas in an unsorted file.